percona/k8spg-docs/docs/backups-storage.md

         $ kubectl apply -f cluster1-pgbackrest-secrets.yaml -n <namespace>
         ```

     5. Update your `deploy/cr.yaml` configuration.
-Specify your GCS credentials
-        Secret in the `backups.pgbackrest.configuration` subsection, and put GCS
-        bucket name into the `bucket` option
-        in the `backups.pgbackrest.repos` subsection.
+Specify your GCS credentials Secret in the `backups.pgbackrest.configuration` subsection, and put GCS bucket name into the `bucket` option in the `backups.pgbackrest.repos` subsection.
 The repository name must be the same as the name you specified when you created the `gcs.conf` file.

+        Also, provide pgBackRest the directory path for backup on the storage.
+You can pass it in the [backups.pgbackrest.global](https://docs.percona.com/percona-operator-for-postgresql/2.0/operator.html#backups-pgbackrest-global) subsection via the pgBackRest `path` option (prefix it's name with the repository name, for example `repo3-path`).

-For example, GCS storage configuration
-        for the `repo3` repository would look as follows:
+        For example, GCS storage configuration for the `repo3` repository would look as follows:

         ```yaml
         ...